 Ph.D.
 Teaching Course

-This course is part of the 36 credits of graded coursework.
 All Ph.D. students are expected to take the course BA 596—Doctoral Topics (Seminar in Management Teaching).
 Ideally, this course is taken in the fall semester of the second year in the program, before the student has full course responsibility for teaching a class.
-Again, this course can be included in the graded course credits (36 credits).
+This course counts toward the additional 4 credits of graded/ungraded coursework.